Loan Servicing

 Part 1: Identify the Claim

-In this section, the creditor includes their company information to specify who owns the debt and where payments should be sent.
+In this section, the creditor includes information to specify who owns the debt and where payments should be sent.
 It consists of 5 questions:

 1. Who is the current creditor?
 Include the creditor name.
 3rd party servicers often put {SERVICER} / {LENDER}.
-Include other names that the debtor may use
+Include all other names the creditor may have used when interacting with the debtor.

 2. Has this claim been acquired from someone else?
-This is where creditors can label if a debt was acquired from another company
+This is where creditors must disclose if a debt was acquired from another company or person.
+You should be prepared to disclose the evidence demonstrating you own or are authorized to file the claim.

 3. Where should notices and payments to the creditor be sent?
+It is very important to identify the correct person and address to receive notifications.
+Consumer bankruptcies generally move very quickly with short deadlines to respond.
 Include the address of the creditor.
-Include the address payments should be sent to.
+Include the address payments should be sent to if different.
+In a chapter 13, a creditor may have a uniform claim identifier to facilitate electronic payments from the trustee.

 5. Do you know if anyone else has filed a proof of claim for this claim?
-Normally no. Use this section to clarify if you are a different person who is amending the claim or recently acquired the claim
+Occasionally, a different proof of claim may be filed for the same debt.
+Use this section to clarify if you are a different person who is amending the claim or recently acquired the claim.

 Details about the claim